neurodatascience/cohort_creator/README.md

 participants.
 Then copy the data to a new directory structure to create a "cohort".

-Takes 1 file as input that should list:
+Takes 2 files as input that should list:

+- datasets to be included in the cohort
 - subject in each dataset to be included in the cohort

 For examples of of inputs TSV files see this